pipelight/nixos-tidy/README.md

 Not released yet.
 Only on dev branch.

-Strengten ipv6 privacy configuration for
+Strengthen ipv6 privacy configuration for
 Linux kernel,
 NetworkManager,
 openvswitch,